nrkno/terraform-registry/README.md

 ### The tokens file

 The tokens file can be in one of two formats.
 It can be a JSON file, in which case the filename must end with `.json`.
-If it is not a json file, it is expected to be a file with newline separated strings of valid tokens.
+If it is not a JSON file, it is expected to be a file with newline separated strings of valid tokens.

-The json file must be a map of key names and token, for example
+The JSON file must be a map of key names and token, for example
 ```json
 {
   "description for some token": "some token",